 The European Commission has cited some evidence that in the absence of cross-border restrictions a significant number of consumers could indeed choose to take up the offering of international providers.
 For instance, it cites a finding of the Eurobarometer survey that 29% of European Internet users who are not currently accessing cross-border online content would be interested in watching AV content through online services that are meant for users in other EU countries.
-The European Commission has also noted that the percentage was higher in some countries.25
+The European Commission has also noted that the percentage was higher in some countries.

-Some aspects of the Eurobarometer report can be viewed as suggesting more limited consumer interest in accessing content cross-border, and there are other reports that could lead to different conclusions-e.g. that demand for cross-border access in Europe would be largely limited to migrant populations.26 The large differences in the likely uptake of cross-border services across the EU are not surprising given the scale of differences between content pricing, availability and timing across Europe.
+Some aspects of the Eurobarometer report can be viewed as suggesting more limited consumer interest in accessing content cross-border, and there are other reports that could lead to different conclusions-e.g. that demand for cross-border access in Europe would be largely limited to migrant populations.
+The large differences in the likely uptake of cross-border services across the EU are not surprising given the scale of differences between content pricing, availability and timing across Europe.
 One example of the heterogeneity between different countries is the differences in the windowing systems within the EEA.
-For example, Estonia has a total of two windows (i.e. film content is released onto all formats after a cinematic exclusivity period), while France has seven windows.27
+For example, Estonia has a total of two windows (i.e. film content is released onto all formats after a cinematic exclusivity period), while France has seven windows.

 In terms of practicality, availability of access via an OTT platform would likely be important in facilitating effective cross-border consumption.
 At present, local film SVOD and TVOD services are typically provided by either Internet or satellite/cable set-top boxes.
 TV channels are also available on free terrestrial or digital networks, and typically offer online catch-up services.
-While access to foreign content could be achieved through both international set top boxes and online OTT services, it is likely that OTT platforms would offer the most appeal to potential switchers.28
+While access to foreign content could be achieved through both international set top boxes and

-25 Flash Eurobarometer (2015), 'Cross-border access to online content', August, p.
+&lt;sup>25 Flash Eurobarometer (2015), 'Cross-border access to online content', August, p.
 107.

-26 Plum (2012), 'The economic potential of cross-border pay-to-view and listen audiovisual media services'.
-27 Based on European Commission (2014), 'Analysis of the Legal Rules for Exploitation Windows and Commercial Practices in EU Member States and of the Importance of Exploitation Windows for New Business Practices'.
+&lt;sup>26 Plum (2012), 'The economic potential of cross-border pay-to-view and listen audiovisual media services'.

+&lt;sup>27 Based on European Commission (2014), 'Analysis of the Legal Rules for Exploitation Windows and Commercial Practices in EU Member States and of the Importance of Exploitation Windows for New Business Practices'.